 State Surgeon General Advises Everyone to Wear Masks in Public: State Surgeon General Scott A. Rivkees, M.D. issued a public health advisory recommending that all individuals in Florida should wear face coverings in any setting where social distancing is not possible.
 The advisory encourages individuals to follow CDC guidelines with regard to what types of face coverings are available and should be utilized.
 In addition, the State Surgeon General recommends that all individuals should refrain from participating in social or recreational gatherings of more than 50 people.
 For those in crowds smaller than 50, social distancing should be practiced by maintaining a distance of at least six feet from each other and by wearing a face covering.

-Library Update -- Curbside pick-up at the Ethel M. Gordon Oakland Park Library is now available.
-To request materials, you must have an Oakland Park Library card in good standing.
-Call the Library during staff hours (Mon-Fri, 8 a.m. to 5 p.m.) at 954-630-4370 to request materials or send an email to: email@example.com.
-The turnaround time will be 24 hours or the next business day.
+Library Services -- Curbside pick-up at the Ethel M. Gordon Oakland Park Library is available.
+To request materials, you need an Oakland Park Library card in good standing.
+Call the Library (8 a.m. to 5 p.m. weekdays) at 954-630-4370 to request materials or email DanielleG@oaklandparkfl.gov.
+The turnaround time is 24 hours or the next business day.

-Sanitation Services -- Bulk, Garbage, and Recycling Collection Services continue to operate on their regular schedules.
+Sanitation Services -- Bulk, Garbage, and Recycling Collection continue to operate on their regular schedules.
+Reminders:

 The safety of citizens and employees are always a priority.
 Here are some important precautions residents can take.